Skip to content

 • Insurance fund for slashing protection

-"Most platforms require KYC verification.
-Solo staking requires 32 ETH minimum.
+"Most platforms require KYC.
+Solo staking requires 32 ETH minimum (~$102K at $3,200/ETH).
 Liquid staking protocols (Lido, Rocket Pool) have no minimums.
-Exchange staking typically has low/no minimums."
+Exchange staking typically low/no minimums."

 4. Bitcoin (BTC)